daniel-pereira-guimaraes/java-elasticsearch-study/README.md

   - **ElasticClientPersonRepositoryBase.java**: Abstract class implementing common methods for inherited classes (ElasticClientJsonPersonRepository and ElasticClientPersonRepository).
   - **ElasticClientJsonPersonRepository.java**: Implementation of PersonRepository accessing the Elasticsearch API using the Java API for Elasticsearch, manipulating JSON.
   - **ElasticClientPersonRepository.java**: Implementation of PersonRepository accessing the Elasticsearch API using the Java API for Elasticsearch, manipulating Person instances as objects instead of manipulating JSON.

-This section provides a brief overview of each class and interface in the project, outlining their purposes and responsibilities.

 ---